-Since the 1970s the late modern life course enfolded by a neoliberal framework has reconstituted the life course according to a reworked rationale accompanying the end of the mandatory separation of work from retirement, as well as work from ‘life’, and the enfolding of all citizens in an obligation of productivity.
+Since the 1970s late modernity, enfolded by a neoliberal framework, has reconstituted the life course according to a reworked rationale accompanying the end of the mandatory separation of work from retirement, as well as work from ‘life’, and the enfolding of all citizens in an obligation of productivity.
 John Macnicol explains: ‘Neoliberalism is both an ideology and a stage of capitalism…(2015 :12) It has become ‘a modern generic term for free market, libertarian ideas ostensibly supporting a minimalist state, the primacy of the deregulated market, the desirability of private provision of goods and services, the sanctity of individual liberty and so on’ (2015 :14).
 These dual threads converge in the figure of the ideal self, modelled after the productive worker and paying little heed to place in the life course.
-For all stages work remains the definitive role, one that extends its logic – both practically and in dispositional terms - into childhood and old age as well as into the domestic and leisure space and that has furthermore also claimed women, as well as men, giving to their lives the tripartite structure that most did not have in the post-welfare settlement (Kohli, 2007.
+For all stages work remains the definitive role, one that extends its logic – both practically and in dispositional terms - into childhood and old age, as well as into the domestic and leisure space, and that has furthermore also claimed women, as well as men, giving to their lives the tripartite structure that most did not have in the post-welfare [state?] settlement (Kohli, 2007).
 This indicates a further stage of individualization in neoliberalism, this time releasing people from their age classes to a large degree and focusing on their individual properties in a new articulation of biopower.

-Concurrently the ’meaning of life’ has been further ‘flattened’, reduced to ‘success’, in terms of autonomy, flexibility, productivity, mediated by choice.
+Concurrently the ‘meaning of life’ has been further ‘flattened’, reduced to ‘success’, in terms of autonomy, flexibility, productivity, mediated by choice.
 This is a million miles away from the approach found in the Arts of Living as discussed by Epictectus , Aristotle’s idea of eudaimonia, or Tolstoy’s articulation of the fundamental questions of existence as ‘what shall we do and how shall we live?’
+[I think a juicy footnote encapsulating the key text of these three would be most useful!]
 The main consequence, from the perspective of old age, has been the division into the ‘third’ and ‘fourth’ ages and the theoretical ending of the institution of retirement.
-The third age is not old age at all, in the traditional sense: it is agentic and productive, though not necessarily involving paid work; it is youthful and healthy, an identity constructed through lifestyle consumerism (Gilleard, 1998) and involves the broadening of the hegemony of adulthood to the latter years, including in physiological ideals of the body (Pickard, 2012).
-In Rowe and Kahn’s key expositions on the subject (1987; 1997) ageing was downplayed as a factor influencing health in favour of individual actions: ’the effects of the ageing process itself have been exaggerated, and the modifying effects of diet, exercise, personal habits, and psychosocial factors underestimated’ (1987: 143).
-Moreover, successful ageing is a moral as much as medical achievement: both low probability of disease and maintenance of functional capacity are not enough in themselves and instead the presence of ‘active engagement with life’ is also necessary for truly successful ageing (Rowe and Kahn, 1997: 433).
-Hereby successful ageing has seamlessly replaced the idea of the good life in old age
+The third age is not old age at all, in the traditional sense: it is agentic and productive, though not necessarily involving paid work; it is youthful and healthy, an identity constructed through lifestyle consumerism (Gilleard, 1998).
+It involves the broadening of the hegemony of adulthood to the latter years, including in physiological ideals of the body (Pickard, 2012).
+In Rowe and Kahn’s key expositions on the subject (1987; 1997) ageing was downplayed as a factor influencing health in favour of individual actions: ‘the effects of the ageing process itself have been exaggerated, and the modifying effects of diet, exercise, personal habits, and psychosocial factors underestimated’ (1987: 143).
+Moreover, successful ageing is a moral as much as medical achievement: both low probability of disease and maintenance of functional capacity are not enough in themselves, and instead the presence of ‘active engagement with life’ is also necessary for truly successful ageing (Rowe and Kahn, 1997: 433).
+Hereby successful ageing has seamlessly replaced the idea of the good life in old age.